 Attackers look for these cracks all the time.
 And if they find one, they can get into systems, steal data, or cause major damage.
-Sounds serious, right?
-Don’t worry, we’re breaking it down in simple terms, so you know what cybersecurity vulnerabilities are and why they matter.
+This article explains what cybersecurity vulnerabilities are, why they matter, and how teams identify and manage them.

 What Are Cybersecurity Vulnerabilities?